-It’s prime season for amusement and water parks and the Texas State Fair is right around the corner.
-As fun as they are, amusement park and carnival rides can be dangerous.
-We trust the owners of these facilities to keep their rides safe, but that isn’t always the case.
+As fun as they are, amusement parks and carnival rides can be dangerous.
+We want to put our trust in the owners of these facilities to keep their rides safe, but that isn’t always the case.

 Going to an amusement park or carnival is a popular summer activity.
 In fact, every year these establishments receive hundreds of millions of visits.
 It’s not difficult to understand why.
 After all, amusement park rides are thrilling, exhilarating and downright fun.
 But there is a dark side to the amusement park industry that you might discover only after you or your loved one suffers a serious injury.

 The Dallas area offers an astounding selection of amusement parks of various types, including:

 Unfortunately, most of these establishments have seen injury accidents at some point or another.

 Despite the enjoyment generated by amusement parks, many of the rides are deceptively dangerous.
 The International Association of Amusement Parks and Attractions reported about 1,200 ride-related injuries nationwide in the year 2016 alone.